rkoren/kitchen-platform/docs/index.md

 # kitchen-platform

-A two-module portfolio project bridging platform engineering with ML infrastructure.
+A two-module custom platform to deploy ML infrastructure.

 ---